-Preparatory information for the Fall and Winter QE's will be available online one week before each exam.
-These exams may be in "take home" format, or may be administered during a two-hour evening session, according to the preferences of the faculty member preparing the exam.
+Preparatory information for the Fall and Winter QE's will be available one week before each exam (students will receive instructions by email).
+These exams may be in takehome format, or may be administered during a two-hour evening session, according to the preferences of the faculty member preparing the exam.
 The exams will be graded and returned to the students within two weeks.
-The examiner should then meet with the students, as a group or individually, to discuss the exam.
-Any student who receives a B- or below should meet individually with the examiner to review the results.
+The examiner will then meet with the students, as a group or individually, to discuss the exam.
+Any student who receives a B- or below will meet individually with the examiner to review the results.
+A student who earns a C+ or lower on the fall or winter QE will need to make it up by taking the fall term quarterly exam during their second year.

-The spring term exam will be a take-home exam, with materials provided at least 2 weeks prior to the due date.
-Students will be provided with a set of papers on a current topic.
-The examiner will suggest a hypothesis or alternative models that arise from these papers.
+The spring term exam will be a take-home exam.
+Students will be provided with a set of papers on a current topic and the examiner will suggest a hypothesis or alternative models that arise from these papers.
 Students will develop an outline of a research proposal to distinguish between the models or test the hypothesis.
-Detailed guidelines will be provided near the end of Winter term.
+Materials and detailed guidelines will be provided by the end of Winter term.
+A student who earns a C+ or lower on the spring QE will need to make it up by working with the examiner to either revise their unsatisfactory exam or complete some alternative assignment, which may include writing a new proposal.